Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused the required settlements for a faction to be displayed even outside of the Scenario mode.
 - The Gothic civilization is now playable.
 - Added buttons in the minimap interface area to change between different map layers in Scenario mode.
+- Fixed a save game crash which could happen if a hero was within a transport or building when the game was saved.

 * Scenarios
 - Added the Thunraz's Servant scenario.